PinkFrojdSenjak/Genre_Classification/README.md

 ![Capture](https://user-images.githubusercontent.com/43354887/108545752-7cff0900-72e8-11eb-9af7-5d4bd7961bc3.JPG)

-As you can see, the overall best result was achieved with the combination of MFCC and Spectrum (Spektar) features.
+The overall best result was achieved with the combination of MFCC and Spectrum (Spektar) features.